gwongwen/solar_pi0_ws_abp/02-configuration/README_CONF.md

 ## Step 3 : Configuration of SPIIOT (Youpi Platform Application)

 ChirpStack is an open-source LoRaWAN Network Server which can be used to to setup LoRaWAN networks.
 ChirpStack provides a web-interface for the management of gateways, devices and tenants as well to setup data integrations with the major cloud providers, databases and services commonly used for handling device data.
-An application for using Solar Pi Platter device has been created, her name is **TRALALA** and you can create and add new devcies to this application.
-The gateway has also been created : SPIIOT-Chappe-Indoor_CITI-Level-2.
+An application for using Solar Pi Platter device has been created, her name is **TRALALA** and you can create and add new devcies into this application.
+The gateway has also been created : **SPIIOT-Chappe-Indoor-CITI-Level-2**.

 ### Application (sender)

-You have to have permission of the administrator to enter to the SPIIOT platform.
+You have to have the permission of the administrator to enter into the SPIIOT platform.
 So, you have to ask Login/Password to your administrator in order to use the ChirpStack application (http://spiiot.citi.insa-lyon.fr:8080/#/login).
 Once this is done, we need to create devices.

     - After you account was created, you have to open tralala application
     - After that, you have to add a new end device on this application.
 You have to complete the various fields using the available data below in manually mode :